 Only 519 pages left on your journey to becoming a rock star!

-Before kicking off your career, you still have a learn a few basic things about the music industry.
+Before kicking off your career, you still have a learn a few basic things about the music industry itself.
 By learning how record companies work you will understand why they fail, and you will be able to develop a strategy that will help you to make it on your own.
+Always remember that no matter if you will respect the rules or if you intend breaking them, you will at least have to know them before getting started.

 Here are a few important questions that will have to be answered:

-Who are the major players in the music business?
+Who are the major players in the music industry?

 Why are record companies, A&R execs and producers (at least partly) responsible for the low quality of today’s music?